nmadhire-vibecoding/understanding-pydantic/README.md

    - Ensuring type-safe AI responses
    - Automatic validation of AI-generated content

+4. **Prompt Chaining (Kid-Suitability Check)**
+   - Reuse the first model's structured review as input to a second prompt
+   - Validates a second JSON response: whether the movie is suitable for kids under 10
+   - Returns fields: suitable_for_under_10, reasoning, warnings, suggested_min_age

 ## Setup

 The project uses `uv` for dependency management.